collective/pyf.aggregator/docs/usage.rst

 .. code:: bash

-    $ pyfaggregator --filter some.package --limit 10
+    $ pyfaggregator --filter-name some.package --limit 10

 This command triggers the aggregation of up to ``10`` result items according to the given filter query ``some.package``.
 These items will be added to ElasticSearch service (running on default configuration, i.e. ``localhost:9200``).